fernandowiek/hello-world-application/README.md

 # hello-world-application

-Create a simple Hello World application on AWS
+Create a simple Hello World Lambda application on AWS